 If you have any questions or would like to discuss this further, we'd love to hear from you.
 Contact us at 2MCE@csu.edu.au

-Developed at what was then Mitchell College of Advanced Education by dedicated staff and members of the community, 2MCE began broadcasting full-time in May 1976.
+Developed at what was then Mitchell College of Advanced Education by dedicated staff, students and members of the community, 2MCE began broadcasting full-time in May 1976.

-2MCE includes two studios in building 1434 being the main On-Air studio, and separate news studios for National Radio News(NRN).
-The Administrative Centre of 2MCE/NRN is housed in building 1435 along with two smaller recording studios, volunteer lounge and meeting space.
+2MCE includes two studios in building 1433 being the main On-Air studios, and separate news studios for National Radio News.
+The Administrative Centre of 2MCE/NRN is housed in building 1434 along with two smaller recording studios, volunteer lounge and meeting space.